 The videos help me, a lot, I don’t know if they will help you.
 Take a look.

 Plants have feelings, work by Cleve Backster

-In a Russian video a cabbage reacts dramatically to another cabbage plant being torn apart, and later, it recognizes the woman who tore the cabbage plant apart.
+In a Russian video, Panic in the Cabbages ~ The Secret Life of Plants, a cabbage reacts dramatically to another cabbage plant being torn apart, and later, it recognizes the woman who tore the cabbage plant apart.